| Title: | A Framework for Building HTTP API |

 AuthBackendBearer$new(FUN)

-Returns boolean - whether access is allowed for a requested token
+Returns boolean - whether access is allowed for a requested token or not.

 authenticate()